The Lifecycle of Internet Fraud: How Credit Cards are Stolen, Sold and Used for Illegal Purchases

 eCommerce spans many different sectors and allows users to purchase goods from companies of all sizes.
 Whether it’s clothing, technology, food, or services, the list of fraud opportunities is endless. eCommerce and online shopping has grown exponentially in recent years, and the threats grow with them.
 It’s important to understand this lifecycle of credit card fraud so you can identify and reduce the use of stolen credit cards before they are used for fraud.
 Without intelligence and dark web visibility into the evolving threats around you, you’ll be blind to the attacks and scams that will most certainly come your way.

-Want to learn more about the current state of fraud and stolen credit card info?
+Want to learn more about the current state of the retail industry threat landscape?